 A3 thinking is a well-known problem-solving approach.
 Despite its fame, however, not all organizations know how to use it properly.

 One of its goals is to thoroughly investigate the root cause of problems before deciding what solutions to implement.
-It’s scientific thinking applied to tackling problems, and an anecdote to jumping to solutions.
+It’s scientific thinking applied to tackling problems, and an antidote to jumping to solutions.

 Developing and working on this concept was very important at Itaú Unibanco to improve operations and coaching leaders and employees.
 A3 thinking was used to deploy the strategy, empower people, and stimulate teamwork: six strategic A3s were created, which addressed the most critical issues in each of the steps of the value stream (one of the A3s aimed to foster people empowerment and development).
 The teams were made up of tactical-level leaders (managers and coordinators), sponsored and coached by strategic-level leaders (directors and superintendents).